jorks/MacPkgGen/README.md

 **Enable Write Permissions:**

-`GITHUB_TOKEN` - this is an automatically created token.
+`GITHUB_TOKEN` - this is an automatically created token used in workflow files.
 You will need to enable write permissions for this token:

 Go to Settings > Actions > General and set the "Workflow permissions" to "Read and write permissions".

-**Required for Package Signing:**
+**Secrets Required for Package Signing:**

 | Key                           | Value Description                                                                                                        |
 |-------------------------------|--------------------------------------------------------------------------------------------------------------------------|